 Attention: Education Office - Canada-China Scholars' Exchange Program

 396 Wilbrod Street

 Fax: (613) 789-0262

-In addition to submitting the CSC online application, three copies of the printed application form and three copies of each of the supporting documents must be submitted by mail to the following address:
+NOTE: In addition to submitting the CSC online application, candidates are required to submit the supporting documents listed below by mail to the following address:

 Canadian Bureau for International Education (CBIE)

 It is the responsibility of the candidate to ensure that the documents are received at CBIE by the deadline.
 All supporting documentation may be submitted in English or in French, but pre-selected candidates that submitted supporting documents in French will be required to provide English translations by April 13, 2017.